Mega Review: Includes all variants

 Toynami signed on to distribute these toys outside of Japan so there’s a chance the one you purchase will have a Toynami sticker applied to it.
 There was some hope that Toynami might repackage these toys entirely (as they later did with the Beagle MPC product) but that never came to pass.
 The boxes for these toys lack collector-grade frills such as a flip-top lid.
 The toy is featured prominently in two windows in front and the box is adorned with images of the toy in various poses.
 Box size is inoffensive at 18 x 25 x 8 cm.
 The toy is nestled in plastic trays with a stand taped to the back of the plastic.
 VR-52F toys come with the following:

 1) 2 pairs of fixed pose hands (open and handlebar grasp, fists come on the toy), and an extra right hand (attached to heavy gun)

 3) Targeting scope

 4) Kick stand

-5) Display stand (with adapter so you could lean the toy against it or mount the toy)
+6) Display stand (with adapter so you could lean the toy against it or mount the toy)

-While stickers were included with the event exclusive black variants, stickers were also available for regular releases but they were only available at select retailers.
-Mega House later offered a mail-away promotion for a stripped down GALLANT and another gun.
-At an industry event (the Mega Expo in 2008) Mega House handed out the mail away weapons in a package that also included stickers (including a mustache so you could convert a Black Limited figure into a Jonathan Wolfe lookalike).
+* While stickers were included with the event exclusive black variants, stickers were also available for regular releases, but they were only available at select retailers.
+MegaHouse later offered the stickers in a mail-away campaign.
+At the Mega Expo in 2008, MegaHouse handed out a weapons package that included the same stickers packaged with the event exclusive ride armors.

-Charm & Collectability: (3/5) Regular Releases, + 1 for Black releases
+Charm & Collectability: (3/5)

-1) The toys are not perfect transformation
+1) The toys are not perfect transformation (not even close)

 2) The toys lack metal